DrishyaMody/student2/_posts/2023-08-31-pythonnb_IPYNB_2_.md

     How many planets are in the solar system?8
     8
     Great Job!
 Thats Correct time for the next question!
-    What sport does Lionel Messi play?soco
+    What sport does Lionel Messi play?soccer
-    soco
+    soccer
-    Sorry that is incorrect.
+    Great Job!
+Thats Correct time for the next question!
     How many continents are there?7
     7
     Great Job!
 Thats Correct time for the next question!